Martinomagnifico/reveal.js-relativenumber/README.md

 </div>
 ```

+In this example I put it in a menubar.
 Note that I added a 'placeholder' element as well.
 This is to keep the main menu centered and the slidenumbers to the left.
 It is not necessary.

 ## Like it?

-If you like it, please star this repo.
+If you like it, please star this repo!

+And if you want to show off what you made with it, please do :-)